sctpfm/sctpfm/README.md

 ## Requirements

 This code has been tested on Linux Mint and Arch Linux using Intel hardware, and Mac OS using Apple Silicon.
 The code requires at least 16Gb of RAM in order to run correctly.
+In addition, you need to [install Docker on your machine][9].

 ## Usage

-The easiest way to reproduce our results is using the [Dockerfile](Dockerfile).
+The easiest way to reproduce our results is using the [Dockerfile](Dockerfile), which you can build like so.
-To run using Docker, you need to [install Docker on your machine][9], then build the included Dockerfile.
 ```
 docker build . -t sctpfm
 ```